 For David, it's fun to monitor the solar panels and charge controllers that pack the batteries with electrons.
 The house runs off the stored energy until the reserves get low overnight, then switches to electricity from the utility company.

-Since the Roses are usually off the grid, they seldom notice local power outages, but they do notice the difference in their bills.
-In their peak month this year they paid only $49.73 for electricity before fees, even while air-conditioning the 3,200-square-foot house in 100-degree weather.
+Since the Rose family is usually off the grid, they seldom notice local power outages, but they do notice the difference in their bills.
+In their peak month this year, they paid only $49.73 for electricity before fees, even while air-conditioning the 3,200-square-foot house in 100-degree weather.

 "You know, we wanted to do solar and rainwater for all the eco reasons, but there's also an economical aspect," David says.
 "We hope that we can continue the ranch being in the family.
 This will be another legacy to pass down to our children and grandchildren."